 “We can now be confident that the production of facial expressions made by dogs are dependent on the attention state of their audience and are not just a result of dogs being excited,” Dr Kaminski explains.
 “In our study they produced far more expressions when someone was watching, but seeing food treats did not have the same effect.

-The findings suggest that dogs are sensitive to a human’s attention and, most excitingly, that their facial expressions are active attempts at communications, not involuntary emotional displays.
+The findings suggest that dogs are sensitive to a human’s attention and, most excitingly, that their facial expressions are active attempts at communication, not involuntary emotional displays.

 For the study, the team worked with 24 dogs, all family pets but of various breeds, aged 1 to 12 years.
 Each dog was tied by their leashes about one meter away from a human participant.
 The dogs’ faces were filmed through all test scenarios, from the person facing the dog attentively to being distracted, with his or her body turned away from the animal.
 The team looked at three measurements to establish why dogs strike up facial expressions: attentive vs. not attentive, food present vs. food absent, and a trial run.